4dn-dcic/fourfront/README.rst

 This is a fork from `ENCODE-DCC/encoded <https://github.com/ENCODE-DCC/encoded>`_ .
 We are working to modularize the project and adapted to our needs for the 4D Nucleome project.

+Step 0: Obtain AWS keys.
+These will need to added to your environment variables or through the AWS CLI (installed later in this process).

 Step 1: Verify that homebrew is working properly::

     $ sudo brew doctor